 - Mix ingredients until smooth and store in 1 oz. glass bottle.
 Apply a good amount to your hair and wrap it in a towel for the day if you have the time, maybe overnight, or at least for several hours.

-- Pro tip: If you want to use it as mentioned above, as a mask treatment, add Olive Oil to the mixture too, so it’s thicker plus it nourishes the hair too.
-Otherwise, as a daily moisturizer, you can just apply a few drops to the ends after washing your hair in order to restore shine and protect it from dry air and sun.
+- Pro tip: If you want to use it as mentioned above, as a mask treatment, add Olive Oil to the mixture, to make it thicker for application.
+Otherwise, use this as a daily moisturizer, you can just apply a few drops to your hair ends after washing to restore shine and protect hair from dry air and sun.

 Rosehip Overall Skin Nourishing Treatment